Moses Stone

-Moses Kenneth Haughton Jr. (born October 19, 1986), known professionally as Moses Stone, is an American singer-songwriter, rapper, record producer, DJ, entrepreneur, actor, and author.
-He is the founder of Haughton Ventures Inc., a private equity venture firm; Ventured Brands, a brand acquisition & development, marketing, and licensing company; and ARTSKY, a full-service media, entertainment, and content creation company.
-Stone has made appearances on MTV, BET, Showtime at the Apollo, NBC'S The Voice, Nickelodeon.
+Moses Kenneth Haughton Jr. (born October 19, 1986), known professionally as Moses Stone, is an American singer-songwriter, rapper, Billboard-charting record producer, DJ, entrepreneur, actor, and author.
+Born in Washington, D.C. and raised in Prince George's County, Maryland, Stone is of Jamaican-American heritage — his mother, Renita R. Lattimore, is American, and his father, Moses Haughton Sr., is from Kingston, Jamaica.

+He is the founder of Haughton Ventures Inc., a private equity venture firm; Ventured Brands, a brand acquisition, development, marketing, and licensing company; and ARTSKY, a full-service media, entertainment, and content creation company.